 Walk, run, or hike through our wooded and open trails!
 Discover some of the secrets hidden within the depths of France Park hardly touched by the campgrounds.
 Several, but not all, of the trails are marked, and we provide maps, but we can't guarantee you won't get lost in the beauty of the plains, woodlands, and cliff-sides!

 The fifteen miles of trails within France Park range from flat and easy to gnarly and difficult.
 Some descents will cause cyclists to take pause and consider walking down.
 A few cobbled climbs will have most cyclists dismounting and doing a cyclo-cross impersonation.
 There are plenty of flat sections, however, that offer a nice respite between challenges.
 Trail surfaces are single-track, double-track, gravel, and asphalt.
 The price of admission is included in the $3 gate fee, and helmets are mandatory.
 While paying for use of these wonderful trails may not be ideal, know that much of the money is invested back into upkeep of the trails!

 Cut through a scenic, wooded section of the park using a mix of Mach III and Spider Web III baskets.
 Seven holes are open and nearly flat, while the other 17 holes are hilly and in the forest.
 There is an OB paved path on a couple holes, any casual water is not OB.
 Remember to bring your own discs!

 Kids and adults alike can enjoy our 9-hole mini golf course!
-Come on up to the gatehouse at the entrance of the Park for your clubs and balls only for $1!
+Come on up to the gatehouse at the entrance of the Park for your clubs and balls only for $3!
 You're welcome to play as many rounds as you and your kids can handle!
 Upon return of your clubs, get $1 back per person!